Quantum artificial vision for defect detection in manufacturing: Conclusions and outlook

 \section{Conclusions and outlook}

 In this paper we have benchmarked two quantum algorithms for artificial vision on NISQ devices: a quantum SVM on universal gate-based quantum computers, and a QBoost algorithm on D-Wave's quantum annealer.
 We have seen that these quantum algorithms outperform in precision their classical counterparts.
 Even with drastic dimensionality reduction, both the QSVM and the QBoost algorithms give impressive results, and we expect the performance of the former to improve in the near future with the evolution of gate-based quantum hardware.
 In the case of the QBoost, it has shown that current quantum machine learning models can already outperform classical solvers while maintaining training and inference times, which highlights the current capabilities of quantum annealing technologies.
 What is more, while QSVM requires a quantum computer for performing both training and inference tasks, QBoost-based solution is able to perform model training in a quantum system and then deploy the model in a classic system.
 This makes it possible the exploitation of quantum-based methods in real industrial manufacturing scenarios in the near future, without requiring to adapt the ecosystem to use deploy and use them.
+And this is even more relevant, given the low energy consumption of quantum processors compared to that of traditional HPC infrastructures.
 As future work, we see the possibility of implementing benchmarks against CNN-based computer vision algorithms, both for qantum and quantum-inspired approaches.
 Our results show that quantum machine learning has a bright future when applied to real-life problems, and specifically to computer vision tasks.

-{\bf Acknowledgements.-} DG, VO and RO acknowledge discussions with the rest of the technical team at Multiverse Computing, as well as Creative Destruction Lab, BIC-Gipuzkoa, DIPC, Ikerbasque, Diputaci\'on de Gipuzkoa and Basque Government for constant support.
+{\bf Acknowledgements.-} DG, VO and RO acknowledge discussions with the rest of the technical team at Multiverse Computing as well as Creative Destruction Lab, BIC-Gipuzkoa, DIPC, Ikerbasque, Diputaci\'on de Gipuzkoa and Basque Government for constant support.
 We would like to acknowledge the constructive discussion with the technical team at Data Analytics and Artificial Intelligence research group at IKERLAN.
 Special thanks to Mikel Azkarate-Askatsua, Jokin Labaien, Samuel Vidal and Josu Ircio.
 This work was supported in part by the Basque Government through the BRTA Quantum project under the ELKARTEK program.